Take a look at two data migration tools – Mover and Sharegate – as you plan your move from Google to Office 365.

 - It’s a web-only interface that, at times, can be buggy on refresh.

 - You cannot remove the instance from the migration project once you run a migration.
 For example, if the destination was incorrect when you ran it, you’ll have to create a new instance for that migration and also work around that original failed instance.
-This can make navigation a bit of a nightmare depending on the size of the job.
+This can make navigation a bit of a nightmare, depending on the size of the job.

-- Mover offers limited reporting capability.
+- Migration Manager offers limited reporting capability.